 - 6.1 Exemptions from the requirements of these Contract Procedure Rules are to be the exception and not the rule.
-They must not be granted as a matter of administrative convenience and must be supported by documented and evidenced reasons as to the legitimate need for the exemption to be granted. - 6.2 When an exemption is sought from tendering or the requirement to obtain written quotations, the Responsible Officer will need to justify the use of an alternative method of selection so that propriety, value for money and compliance with EU and domestic legislation can be demonstrated.
-It will also include reasons such as:
+They must not be granted as a matter of administrative convenience and must be supported by documented and evidenced reasons as to the legitimate need for the exemption to be granted. - 6.2 Any exemptions to the procurement policy regarding thresholds and required activity must be approved by the Chief Financial Officer or Solicitor to the Council.
+Exemptions will only be granted in rare cases of extreme urgency, brought about by scenarios out of the control of the procuring Officer.
+For clarity, a case of extreme urgency is not justification for an

-- (a) that only one Provider is able to carry out the work or service or to supply the goods for technical or artistic reasons or because of exclusive or proprietary rights; - (b) that time limits required for tendering cannot be met for reasons of extreme urgency and which (in EU cases) were unforeseen and not attributable to the Council; - (c) that additional goods, works or services are required which, through unforeseen circumstances, were not included in the original contract and which are either strictly necessary for the completion of the Contract or, for technical or economic reasons, cannot be carried out separately without great inconvenience/additional costs; - (d) That goods are required as a partial replacement for or in addition to existing goods or installations and obtaining them from another Provider would result in incompatibility or disproportionate technical difficulties in operation or maintenance. - (e) That where the technical characteristics of the goods are only compatible with an existing supply or installation, such that procurement of another product other than one available from the original contractor would result in - disproportionate technical difficulties - diseconomy - significant disruption to the delivery of Council services. - incompatibility - 6.3 The Responsible Officer must keep a written record justifying any exemption(s) under paragraph (a) to (e) above The Responsible Officer must complete the appropriate exemption form and seek the prior approval of the Chief Financial Officer and the Solicitor to the Council & Monitoring Officer.
-Once the exemption has been approved and signed off, the Responsible Officer must submit a copy to the Procurement, Payments and Risk Manager who will keep a central record of all exemptions granted. - 6.4 Exemption (on grounds other than 6.3 (a) to (e) from any of the following provisions of these Procedure Rules may be made only by the direction of the Audit & Governance Committee where such Committee is satisfied that the exemption is justified in special circumstances. - 6.5 No exemption may be granted: - (a) which would result in a breach of European or UK law; - (b) from CPR 17 (Acceptance of Tenders) unless on grounds of extreme urgency (e.g. during civil emergency); from CPR 20 (Form of Contract); or from CPR 7.9 and CPR 7.19 (Execution of Contracts). - 6.6 The use of eProcurement technology does not negate the requirement to comply with these Contract Procurement Rules - 6.7 Exemptions granted under section 6.3 will be reported to Audit & Governance Committee on a 6 monthly basis by the Chief Financial Officer.
+- exemption, if the circumstances that lead to the urgent nature of the activity were foreseeable. - 6.3 The Responsible Officer must keep a written record justifying any exemption(s) under paragraph 6.2 above The Responsible Officer must complete the appropriate exemption form and seek the prior approval of the Chief Financial Officer and the Solicitor to the Council & Monitoring Officer.
+Once the exemption has been approved and signed off, the Responsible Officer must submit a copy to the Exchequer and Performance Manager who will keep a central record of all exemptions granted. - 6.4 Exemption (on grounds other than 6.2) from any of the following provisions of these Procedure Rules may be made only by the direction of the Audit & Governance Committee where such Committee is satisfied that the exemption is justified in special circumstances. - 6.5 No exemption may be granted: - (a) which would result in a breach of European or UK law; - (b) from CPR 17 (Acceptance of Tenders) unless on grounds of extreme urgency (e.g. during civil emergency); from CPR 20 (Form of Contract); or from CPR 7.9 and CPR 7.19 (Execution of Contracts). - 6.6 The use of eProcurement technology does not negate the requirement to comply with these Contract Procurement Rules - 6.7 Exemptions granted under section 6.2 will be reported to Audit & Governance Committee on a 6 monthly basis by the Chief Financial Officer.